JuDFTteam/FLEUR/tests/new_pytest_system/README.txt

 https://docs.pytest.org/en/stable/

-pytest automaticly discovers all tests, as long as they are in a python file starting with 'test' and have a function or class defined inside starting with 'test'
+pytest automatically discovers all tests, as long as they are in a python file starting with 'test' and have a function or class defined inside starting with 'test'

 fixtures are helper functions, which can be put in the .py file of the tests to be available there or in the conftest.py file to be available globally.
 We use them for prepartion or teardown code, also basicly to make anything availble we need throughout the different tests